ANGELICA LISK-HANN - ROLE MODEL & AMBASSADOR

 It was very difficult at times, growing up in a place where no one looked like you.
 I fought quite a bit.

-My Mom was great and kept me busy with modelling, dance and such, but all I wanted to do was beat boys at sports.
+My Mom was great and kept me busy with modeling, dance and such, but all I wanted to do was beat boys at sports.
 I excelled at every sport I tried and in High school was scouted to move to Toronto to train for the Olympics in Track & Field.

 Once I was in the City I was immediately drawn to the arts and started booking commercials, videos & then a movie called "Half Baked" with Dave Chappell.
 That's where I met one of the top stunt coordinators- Brancko Racki and the rest is history.
-I started doing stunts, and had done so for 17 or so years then progressed into being a stunt coordinator.
+I started doing stunts and had done so for 17 or so years then progressed into being a stunt coordinator.

-I was helped tremendously along the way by my mentor Matt Birman, who is an actor, stunt man, stunt coordinator, 2nd unit director and now a full time award winning director.
+I was helped tremendously along the way by my mentor Matt Birman, who is an actor, stunt man, stunt coordinator, 2nd unit director and now a full-time award-winning director.

 I have been involved in my community for the most part with our Union-ACTRA Toronto.
 I have been on the stunt committee and have done workshops, organized classes and hosted events for our stunt membership and was fortunate enough to be voted to Chair our Committee for the next 2 years.
 I am very excited to see what great things we can accomplish as a community!!